-Upgrade validation - Functional test pass
+Upgrade from AX 2012 - Functional test pass

 This feature is currently available by invitation only.
 To nominate your organization to participate, please complete this survey.

 Upgrade is currently supported from either Dynamics AX 2012 R2 or AX 2012 R3 only.

 After data upgrade is completed, we recommend that you complete a full functional test pass of all business processes.
 In a full functional test pass, you do an extensive retest of all business processes that are performed by using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
 Tests should include both processes that have been brought forward from Microsoft Dynamics AX 2012 and new processes that use features from Finance and Operations.

 Depending on your code quality, bug remediation and retesting might require several iterations of the functional test pass.
 After a bug is fixed, take care to retest all processes that are involved, to make sure that no downstream or upstream processes are affected by the change.

 As you create a list of tests to perform, consider the impact of old data versus new data.
 This type of testing will help you uncover data-related bugs.
 The code that created the old and new data might be very different, and this difference can be a common root cause of bugs.

 For example, if the business process that you're testing is cancellation of a purchase order, can you cancel a purchase order that was started before it was upgraded to the new system?
 Can you also cancel a purchase order that was started after the upgrade to the new system?

 We used a very simple example here, but the testing requirement can be more complex, because many business processes in the system are interconnected, and the effect of old data versus new data effect is cumulative.

 For example, here are the stages of a production test flow: